mauno-j-ronkko/sharkC64/docs/language/expressions/expressions.md

 If no module qualification is given, an identifier refers always to the one defined in the current module.

+Variables defined in a function can only be referred to in that function.
+A function may have a variable with the same name as in the module.
+Then, in the function, an unqualified name refers to the variable defined in the function, and a fully qualified name refers to the variable defined in the module.

 ### Operators
 The sharkC64 language supports all standard operators that are also supported by the processor.